Email service provider (marketing): Services offered

-An ESP may provide tracking information showing the status of email sent to each member of an address list.
+An ESP may provide tracking information showing the status of emails sent to each member of an address list.
 ESPs also often provide the ability to segment an address list into interest groups or categories, allowing the user to send targeted information to people who they believe will value the correspondence.

 An ESP will provide a service which may include the following features: